 Using a monofilament to check for sensory neuropathy

-Whenever a new patient with a wound on the lower extremity attends our clinic we should do a monofilament test to check for sensoric peripheral neuropathy.
-Simply put: we should check whether the patient can sense touch under his/her feet.
-There are many conditions which can impair the sensory nerves in the lower extremities - diabetes is the most common cause of this type of nerve damage globally.
-The prevalence of diabetic peripheral neuropathy (DPN) is thought to be high in Africa becasue of late detection of diabetes and sub-optimal glucose control.
-In a study performed at KCMC in Moshi, Tanzania (Amour et. al. 2019) almost half of the patients attending a diabetic clinic at the hospital had DPN, many of them severe.
-Similar results are seen from studies in other african countries.
-DPN is a significant challenge in Africa and it has been underreported for years.
-And we are just seeing the tip of the iceberg - if the prognosis for the prevalence of diabetes turns out as some studies predict we are looking at a major challenge.
-Currently there are 19 million adults in Africa with diabetes, mainly T2DM (95%), estimated to grow to 47 million people by 2045 unless something is done (Godman et. al. 2020).
+Whenever a new patient with a wound on the lower extremity attends the clinic, we should do a monofilament test to check for peripheral sensory neuropathy.
+In other words - we have to check whether the patient can sense touch under their feet.
+Many conditions can impair the sensory nerves in the lower extremities - diabetes is the most common cause of this type of nerve damage globally.
+The prevalence of diabetic peripheral neuropathy (DPN) is high in Africa because of late detection of diabetes and sub-optimal glucose control.
+In a study performed at KCMC in Moshi, Tanzania (Amour et al. 2019), almost half of the patients attending a diabetic clinic at the hospital had DPN, many of them severe.
+Similar results are seen from studies in other African countries.
+DPN is a significant challenge in Africa, and it has been underreported for years.
+And we are just seeing the tip of the iceberg - if the prognosis for the prevalence of diabetes turns out as some studies predict, we are looking at a major challenge.
+Currently, there are 19 million adults in Africa with diabetes, mainly T2DM (95%), estimated to grow to 47 million people by 2045 unless something is done (Godman et al. 2020).

-While diabetes is the leading cause of peripheral neuropathy (PN) worldwide there are many other conditions which can give the same neurological symptoms.
-Peripheral neuropathy is for example the most frequent neurological complication in people living with HIV/AIDS.
-Neurological damage was identified to not only be caused by the viral infection itself but also through neurotoxic antiretroviral therapy.
-Other causes of PN are leprosy and a number of other infections, vitamine deficiencies and alcoholism.
+While diabetes is the leading cause of peripheral neuropathy (PN) worldwide, many other conditions can give the same neurological symptoms.
+Peripheral neuropathy is, for example, the most frequent neurological complication in people living with HIV/AIDS.
+Neurological damage was identified to be caused by the viral infection itself and through neurotoxic antiretroviral therapy.
+Other causes of PN are leprosy and several other infections, vitamin deficiencies, and alcoholism.
 At the bottom of this chapter is a link to an article summarizing different causes of peripheral neuropathy.

-Be aware that there are many forms of neuropathy - the major categories are sensory neuropathy, motoric neuropathy, sympathic neuropathy and painful neuropathy.
-A patient may have only one type of neuropathy or in severe cases all four categories combined.
-When we are using a monofilament to test whether the patient has feeling under his/her feet we are obviously testing the sensory neuropathy.
-So if you want to sound professional use the term " sensory" to clearly show which type of neuropathy you are looking at.
+There are many forms of neuropathy - the major categories are sensory neuropathy, motoric neuropathy, sympathetic neuropathy, and painful neuropathy.
+A patient may have only one type of neuropathy or, in severe cases, all four categories combined.
+When we use a monofilament to test whether the patient feels under their feet, we test the sensory neuropathy.
+So if you want to sound professional, use the term "sensory" to clearly show which type of neuropathy you are looking at.
 Simply saying that the patient has neuropathy is too general.

 This was a digression because what we really want to talk about in this chapter is how to do a monofilament test to check for neuropathy.
-If you want to appear super correct you should actually call this the Semmes-Weinstein test.
-It was the neuropsychologist Sydney Weinstein and neurophysiologist Josephine Semmes who developed this simple but clever test in the USA in the 60`s.
-In the beginning they used hair from the tails of horses for this test before using nylon monofilament.
-Horsehair had the disadvantage that it varies in thickness and its elasticity is very dependent on room temperature and humidity - it was difficult to standardize the test with a natural filament like horsehair- hence the use of nylon.
+If you want to appear super correct, you should actually call this the Semmes-Weinstein test.
+The neuropsychologist Sydney Weinstein and neurophysiologist Josephine Semmes developed this clever but straightforward test in the USA in the '60s.
+In the beginning, they used hair from horses' tails for this test before using nylon monofilament.
+Horsehair had the disadvantage that it varies in thickness, and its elasticity is very dependent on room temperature and humidity - it was difficult to standardize the test with a natural filament like horsehair- hence the use of nylon.

 Video 1 Everybody who treats patients with wounds should be able to perform a monofilament test.
-This is a very simple and cheap test but the results can be of huge importance for preventing and treating especially ulcers of the foot.
-Click on the image above to get to a video which explains the procedure.
-Courtesy of IHSgov (The federal health program for american indians and alaska natives)
+This is a very simple and cheap test, but the results can be of huge importance for preventing and treating, especially foot ulcers.
+Click on the image above to get to a video that explains the procedure.
+Courtesy of IHSgov (The federal health program for American Indians and Alaska natives)

-Why is it imprtant to check for sensoric neuropathy?
+Why is it important to check for sensory neuropathy?

-If you perform a monofilament test and discover that the patient has sensory neuropathy then you know without any doubt that the patient is at high risk to develop an ulcer of the foot.
-Most likely he/she already has an ulcer on the foot since you have the patient infront of you now!
+Suppose you perform a monofilament test and discover that the patient has sensory neuropathy.
+In that case, you know that the patient is at high risk of developing a foot ulcer.
+Most likely, they already have an ulcer on the foot since you have the patient in front of you now!

-Patients with severe peripheral sensory neuropathy will not be able to feel whether the shoes are too tight and are causing a blister or whether they have a small stone in their shoe which they walk on all day ending in a catastrophic infected ulcer under the foot.
+Patients with severe peripheral sensory neuropathy will not be able to feel whether the shoes are too tight and are causing a blister.
+Neither will they feel whether they have a small stone in their shoe which they walk on all day ending in a catastrophic infected ulcer under the foot.
 They will not feel it if they have their feet too close to the fireplace and may suffer extensive burns on the feet without feeling pain.
 They have lost the sensory protection under their feet.

-If you have a patient with sensory neuropathy you have to give them thorough information on what to do / not to do.
-Very often the patient is not aware himself that they have numb feet - that may sound strange but often the condition has taken many years to manifest and many patients have become accustomed to this without thinking much of it.
+If you have a patient with sensory neuropathy, you have to give them thorough information on what to do / not to do.
+The patient is often unaware that he has numb feet - that may sound strange, but often the condition has taken many years to manifest, and many patients have become accustomed to this without thinking much of it.

 A patient with sensory neuropathy of the feet should buy the most comfortable shoewear they can afford and have a habit of checking the shoes for small stones or other objects every time they take them on.
 They should also be advised to check for skin bruises underneath the feet every evening.
-If they are too stiff to check their own feet they should get another family member to do so every day.
-Patients with severe sensory neuropathy should definitely avoid walking barefoot - even isnide the house.
-The list of advice to these patients is quite long - the important part is that the patients are aware of the conditions and the high risk of developing foot ulcers which can be limb threatening.
-We highly commend the american LEAP program (lower extremity amputation prevention program).
-The LEAP prorgam is a structured 5-step prorgram that in our opinion should be adopted globally in every country.
-At the end of this chapter we have summarized the essence of what the LEAP program is and a link to the patient education pdf which includes all you need to know to give your patients the best information.
+If they are too stiff to check their own feet, they should get another family member to do so every day.
+Patients with severe sensory neuropathy should avoid walking barefoot - even inside the house.
+The list of advice to these patients is quite long - the important part is that the patients are aware of the condition and the high risk of developing foot ulcers which can be limb-threatening.
+We highly commend the American LEAP program (lower extremity amputation prevention program).
+The LEAP program is a structured 5-step program that, in our opinion, should be adopted globally in every country.
+At the end of this chapter, we have summarized the essence of the LEAP program and a link to the patient education pdf, which includes all you need to know to give your patients the best information.

-In many western countries patients with sensoric neuropathy are entitled to subsidies for special shoes/ insoles.
-We are not aware of any african country that has introduced similar measures - if the patient needs special shoes/insoles in Africa they will have to pay for these themselves.
+In many western countries, patients with sensory neuropathy are entitled to subsidies for special shoes/ insoles.
+We are not aware of any African country that has introduced similar measures - if the patient needs special shoes/insoles in Africa, they will have to pay for these themselves.

-Unfortunately there are still very many caregivers that are not aware over how important it is to detect whether a patient has sensoric neuropathy and what signifcance the monofilament test has.
-The test is so simple, cheap and can save a limb by preventing ulcers of the feet because we have informed the patient and given them sensible advice.
+Unfortunately, there are still very many caregivers that are not aware of how important it is to detect whether a patient has sensory neuropathy and what significance the monofilament test has.
+The test is so simple, cheap, and can save a limb by preventing ulcers of the feet because we have informed the patient and given them sensible advice.
 It is thought that up to 85% of diabetic foot ulcers could have been prevented if we were good at preventive measures.
-The monofilament test must be the most cost-effective preventive measure in all of health care!
+The monofilament test must be the most cost-effective preventative measure in health care!

-Note that there are other tests for checking for sensory neuropathy - for example using a tuning fork for testing whether the nerves can detect vibration ( we have written a seperate chapter on the tuning fork method).
-Another method is to test whether the sesnory nerves can detect changes in temperature.
-While the monofilament test certainly has some pitfalls it remains the number-1 test globally in detecting sensory neuropathy in the field of woundcare because it is sufficiently reliable, cheap and availabel everywhere.
+Note that there are other tests for checking for sensory neuropathy, such as using a tuning fork to test whether the nerves can detect vibration ( we have written a separate chapter on the tuning fork method).
+Another method is to test whether the sensory nerves can detect temperature changes.
+While the monofilament test certainly has some pitfalls, it remains the number 1- test globally in detecting sensory neuropathy in wound care because it is reliable, cheap, and available everywhere.

 Which patients should be screened with the monofilament test?

-The international recommendation is that all diabetic patients should be checked at least once yearly for sensoric neuropathy.
-In many western health systems this is something that should be performed by the family doctor ( general practitioner).
-Unfortunately many international studies show that very often this is overlooked by family doctors and they concentrate on measuring HbA1c levels, cholesterol and bloodpressure but regularly forget checking the feet of their diabetic patients.
+The international recommendation is that all diabetic patients be checked yearly for sensory neuropathy.
+In many western health systems, this should be performed by the family doctor ( general practitioner).
+Unfortunately, many international studies show that family doctors often overlook this.
+They concentrate on measuring HbA1c levels, cholesterol, and blood pressure but regularly forget to check the feet of their diabetic patients.

-Once sensory neuropathy has been diagnosed the test does not really have to be repeated - the patient will most likely have sensory neuropathy for the rest of their lives.
-There are exceptions to this but in nearly all cases once the nerves have been damaged it is a permanent condition.
+Once sensory neuropathy has been diagnosed, the test does not have to be repeated - the patient will most likely have sensory neuropathy for the rest of their lives.
+There are exceptions to this, but once the nerves have been damaged, it is a permanent condition in nearly all cases.

-Besides diabetes there are many other conditions that warrant doing a monofilament test of the feet.
-Leprosy, HIV ( and antiviral treatment), poor peripheral circulation, alcoholism and vitamine deficiencies can aong other causes lead to sensory neuropathy.
+Besides diabetes, many other conditions warrant doing a monofilament test of the feet.
+Leprosy, HIV ( and antiviral treatment), poor peripheral circulation, alcoholism, and vitamin deficiencies can, among other causes, lead to sensory neuropathy.

-A good rule for your clinical work is: whenever you have a patient complaining of a condition of the lower extremities - always take a look at their feet also and do a monofilament test aswell.
-This applies especially to patients attending your clinic with lower extremity ulcerations - take 2 minutes to do the test - you will on occasion find sensory neuropathy in patients where you never expected it - and your diagnosis may save the patients limb someday.
+A good rule for your clinical work is: whenever you have a patient complaining of a condition of the lower extremities, always take a look at their feet and do a monofilament test.
+This applies especially to patients attending your clinic with lower extremity ulcerations - take 2 minutes to do the test - you will on occasion find sensory neuropathy in patients where you never expected it - and your diagnosis may save the patient's limb someday.

 Who should perform the test?